Oracle's quarterly results deepen cloud concerns, stock drops

 Oracle said it expects its hardware system revenue to be in a range of down 1 percent to up 3 percent.

-For its latest fourth quarter, Oracle said overall revenue rose 3 percent to $11.3 billion.
+For its latest fourth quarter, Oracle said overall revenue rose 3 percent to $11.3 billion (£6.6 billion).
 That was less than the $11.48 billion analysts had expected on average, according to Thomson Reuters I/B/E/S.

 Net income fell 4 percent to $3.6 billion.
 Earnings per share were unchanged at 80 cents.